-Each presentation and analysis should not exceed 90 minutes.
-The value of this work is 10% each.
+Each presentation and analysis should not exceed 80 minutes (if under 70 minutes, points will be deducted from final grade).
+The value of this work is 15% each.
 It may be presented in a Zoom session if circumstances allow it.
 Be sure to remember that the grade includes guiding the rest of the class in an analysis of at least 1 literary work.

 READING JOURNAL: before, during and/or upon completion of each weekly presentation, students will open a journal entry to write notes about basic information about the content and literary texts discussed, memories evoked as you read, record unfamiliar vocabulary, and post hypothetical questions, arguments or speculations to generate possible analysis and discussion on the literary pieces included in the chapter.
 Students must include at the end of each entry a summary of the content discussed.
 Each entry will be shared and discussed with a classmate in class to be graded based on the completion as directed.
+If a student does not attend class, reading journal is due before 1 pm on Monday.
+If student attends class, reading journal is due by the end of the day.